 How Did the Ancient Egyptian State Form?

-Ancient Egypt is known for many things that immediately come to mind: pyramids, large temples, and the life giving Nile River are the three most apparent, and of course there are hundreds of other features that made the early civilization among the most important and unique in the ancient world.
+Ancient Egypt is known for many things that immediately come to mind: pyramids, large temples, and the life-giving Nile River are the three most apparent, and of course, there are hundreds of other features that made the early civilization among the most important and unique in the ancient world.
 One of the less apparent but no less important features of ancient Egyptian civilization was its amazing stability and endurance.
 Pharaonic culture existed in some form for more than 3,000 years and an Egyptian state functioned on and off, more the former than the latter, for almost as long.
 The power of the Egyptian state did not just happen overnight, but it was instead the culmination of a long process.

-Egypt before the pharaohs, referred to by scholars as “Pre-Dynastic Egypt,” was a land that was divided by north and south and can be more accurately described as two lands.
+Egypt before the pharaohs referred to by scholars as “Pre-Dynastic Egypt,” was a land that was divided by north and south and can be more accurately described as two lands.
 The regions developed separately until around 3,100 when a strong leader named Narmer, “Menes” in the Greek texts, forcefully united the two lands and created the First Dynasty, ushering in the “Early Dynastic Period” of ancient Egyptian history in the process.
 Narmer created the Egyptian state, but it was the responsibility of his successors in the First and Second dynasties to ensure that the state would survive.
 Narmer’s successors did so by consolidating the power base he created around the new city of Memphis as well as making the southern city of Abydos an important spiritual center.

 Ancient Egyptian culture began long before there was an Egyptian state.
 As was the case in other regions during the Neolithic Period (10,000-4,000 BC), humans began to coalesce into progressively larger groups until they formed definite cultures.
 In Egypt, regional cultures began appearing around 4,000 BC, but the most important and widespread cultures were in southern or Upper Egypt.
 The Naqada I culture (c.
 4,000-3,500 BC) began in the vicinity of the Upper Egyptian town of Naqada and spread quickly to the north and south.
 Far to the north in the Egyptian Delta, the Omari culture was contemporary with Naqada I. From an early point, the Naqada I sites demonstrated more cultural unity, which allowed its culture to take root and eventually dominate most of Egypt.
 Since these cultural movements and migrations were taking place before writing was discovered, most of what archaeologists know from this period comes from extant pottery.

 The Naqada II phase began around 3,500 BC and lasted until 3,200 BC.
-Naqada II pottery made an intrusion into Lower Egypt (the Delta) during this time, which may indicate the beginning of conflict, but it was not until the Naqada III phase (c.
+Naqada II pottery made an intrusion into Lower Egypt (the Delta) during this time, which may indicate the beginning of the conflict, but it was not until the Naqada III phase (c.
 3,200-3,000 BC) when the war between Upper and Lower Egypt took place.
 Upper Egypt had the advantage of a larger population and the first towns, giving them the ability to raise a larger army.
 It is possible that the Upper Egyptian cities of Abydos and Hierakonpolis formed an alliance at the beginning of the Naqada III phase that gave them the ability to successfully subdue the north.
 However the details happened, the impetus for unity certainly came from the south.

 Narmer Comes to Power

 Many mysteries still surround Narmer, the first king of Upper and Lower Egypt.
 The date that he came to power will probably never be known, although it was around 3,100 BC and some even doubt his historicity, claiming that Egypt’s first king was Aha, although it could be that they were the same person.
-The circumstance surrounding Narmer’s rise to power are also an enigma, but it is believed that an increase in aridity in the desert led to population movements in the Nile Valley near Hierakonpolis.
+The circumstance surrounding Narmer’s rise to power is also an enigma, but it is believed that an increase in aridity in the desert led to population movements in the Nile Valley near Hierakonpolis.
 Despite the questions about Narmer’s accession to the throne and unification of Egypt, there are a number of primary sources that document the event.

 Although many of the Greek sources were written about 3,000 years after Narmer’s conquest, they are still considered primary sources and are a valuable source of information.
 The third century BC Hellenized Egyptian priest and historian, Manetho, lists Narmer/Menes as a great conqueror.